Research

 VSHC is gradually progressing it's research agenda in the areas of sexual and reproductive health (SRH) and non communicable diseases (NCD).

-We are also evaluating the impact of treatment of high risk NCD patients using the WHO PEN tool.
+We also evaluated the impact of treatment of high risk NCD patients using the WHO PEN tool.
 This tool is used to identify the risk of a complication.
 Proper management of the patient should reduce this risk.
 Thus the potential use of this tool in the clinical setting is to monitor the effectiveness of the treatment of high risk patients.
 This work could lead to identify why patients are not getting better control of their diabetes and high blood pressure.

-RH will be evaluating its data of the clinical outreach clinics where close to 5000 women and girls from rural areas had clinical services in SRH including family planning advice and Pap Smears.
-Education in SRH issues has been taken to over 10,000 individuals.
-The impact of these will be evaluated as well.
+RH evaluated its data of the clinical outreach clinics where close to 5000 women and girls from rural areas had clinical services in SRH including family planning advice and Pap Smears.
+Education in SRH issues was taken to over 10,000 individuals.